whois-api-llc/whois_database_download_support/whoisxmlapi_download_whois_data/README.txt

 install_p12.py		: ssl key and cert installer script, see README.SSL.txt feeds.ini		: the configuration file describing the feeds supported by the script.
-			  Not intended to be edited by end-users. whois_utils		: a directory with the modules used by the script.
+			  Not intended to be edited by end-users. requirements.txt	: description of package requirements that can be used with pip3 in a Python virtual environment (Linux, Mac OS X) requirements_windows.txt: description of package requirements which can be used with pip on Windows whois_utils		: a directory with the modules used by the script.
 			  It contains the following files:
 			   __init__.py